Sunilk-7864/Secure-File-Transfer-Monitoring-System/README.md

 **<li>Maintain detailed audit logs:** Store information such as file name, user, timestamp, source, destination, operation, and transfer status for security investigation.</li>
 **<li>Generate security reports:** Provide summarized reports of file-transfer activities, detected violations, integrity failures, and potential security incidents.</li>
 **<li>Improve data protection:** Reduce the risk of data leakage, unauthorized file transfers, and malicious file manipulation through continuous monitoring and auditing.</li>

+## Practical Scope of the Project

+The Secure File Transfer Monitoring System focuses on monitoring file-related activities, detecting unauthorized data movement, verifying file integrity, and generating security reports.
+The practical scope of the project includes the following components:

+### 1. File Transfer Logging

+The system continuously monitors and records file-related activities performed on the system.

+Monitor file copy, move, delete, upload, and download events.
+Record important details such as:
+File name and file type
+Timestamp of the activity
+Source path
+Destination path
+User account
+Process or application name
+Type of file operation
+Maintain structured audit logs that can be used for security analysis and investigation.
+### 2. Unauthorized Movement Detection

+The system identifies suspicious or unauthorized movement of sensitive files.

+Maintain a configurable list of sensitive directories, confidential files, and restricted locations.
+Detect unauthorized access, copying, or movement of protected files.
+Generate alerts when defined security policies are violated.
+Monitor suspicious outbound transfers involving:
+USB/removable storage devices
+Network shares
+Cloud-synchronized folders
+Other external destinations
+Identify unusual file-transfer activities that may indicate potential data exfiltration.
+### 3. File Integrity Checks

+The system uses cryptographic hashing to verify that files have not been modified or tampered with during or after transfer.

+<li>Calculate pre-transfer and post-transfer hash values.</li>
+<li>Support hashing algorithms such as SHA-256 and MD5.</li>
+<li>Compare hash values to identify changes in file contents.</li>
+<li>Detect:</li>
+         <li>Unauthorized modifications</li>
+<li>File tampering</li>
+<LI>File corruption</LI>
+<LI>Unexpected file replacement</LI>
+<LI>Highlight integrity mismatches for further investigation.</LI>

+### 4. Reporting and Alert System

+The system provides security alerts and detailed reports based on monitored file activities.

+Generate logs for all monitored file events.
+Highlight policy violations and suspicious file transfers.
+Generate alerts when unauthorized activities or integrity violations are detected.
+Maintain a searchable audit trail for security investigations.
+Produce a final audit report summarizing:
+File-transfer activities
+Unauthorized movements
+Integrity violations
+Detected policy violations
+Security alerts
+Overall monitoring results
+## Overall Scope

+The project provides a centralized approach to file-transfer monitoring, unauthorized movement detection, integrity verification, and security auditing.
+It can help organizations improve visibility into file activities and identify potential security incidents before they result in significant data loss or unauthorized disclosure.
 ## Features

 - File creation, modification, movement, deletion, upload, and download logging